yifeizhang08/behavioral-design-patterns-java/README.md

 The Strategy Pattern could be more appropiate when you select an algorithm at runtime, and the context that is delegating to this algorithm object does not fundamentally change.
 Examples might include selecting between different file compression or sorting algorithms.

 The State Pattern could prove more useful when the context object is changing conditions frequently, and certain behaviors are dependent on that state.
 In this case, you likely want the object to manage its own state transitions (as opposed to interventions from the client).
 Examples might include order processing or a document workflow.

-_Example:_

-The code demonstrating how these patterns compare form an _**encapsulation**_ perspective can be found here: [`patternComparison/strategyVsState/`](src/main/java/patternComparison/strategyVsState).

-The demo can be run via the file: [StrategyVsState.java](src/main/java/patternComparison/strategyVsState/StrategyVsState.java)